inet-framework/inet/doc/src/users-guide/ch-apps.rst

 The ``inet.applications.ethernet`` package contains modules for a simple client-server application.
-The :ned:`EtherAppClient` is a simple traffic generator that periodically sends :msg:`EtherAppReq` messages whose length can be configured. destAddress, startTime,waitType, reqLength, respLength
+The :ned:`EtherAppClient` is a simple traffic generator that periodically sends :msg:`EtherAppReq` messages whose length can be configured. destAddress, startTime, waitType, reqLength, respLength.

-The server component of the model (:ned:`EtherAppServer`) responds with a :msg:`EtherAppResp` message of the requested length.
-If the response does not fit into one ethernet frame, the client receives the data in multiple chunks.
+The server component of the model (:ned:`EtherAppServer`) responds with an :msg:`EtherAppResp` message of the requested length.
+If the response does not fit into one Ethernet frame, the client receives the data in multiple chunks.

 Both applications have a :par:`registerSAP` boolean parameter.
-This parameter should be set to ``true`` if the application is connected to the :ned:`Ieee8022Llc` module which requires registration of the SAP before sending frames.
+This parameter should be set to ``true`` if the application is connected to the :ned:`Ieee8022Llc` module, which requires the registration of the SAP before sending frames.

-Both applications collects the following statistics: sentPkBytes, rcvdPkBytes, endToEndDelay.
+Both applications collect the following statistics: sentPkBytes, rcvdPkBytes, endToEndDelay.

-The client and server application works with any model that accepts Ieee802Ctrl control info on the packets (e.g. the 802.11 model).
+The client and server application work with any model that accepts Ieee802Ctrl control info on the packets (e.g., the 802.11 model).
 The applications should be connected directly to the :ned:`Ieee8022Llc` or an EthernetInterface NIC module.

 The model also contains a host component that groups the applications and the LLC and MAC components together (:ned:`EthernetHost`).
-This node does not contain higher layer protocols, it generates Ethernet traffic directly.
-By default it is configured to use half duplex MAC (CSMA/CD).
+This node does not contain higher layer protocols; it generates Ethernet traffic directly.
+By default, it is configured to use half-duplex MAC (CSMA/CD).